My Newclay models keep cracking during drying. Is there anything I can do to prevent this?

 How long does Newclay take to air dry?

 Precise drying times are difficult to predict as they depend on the size and shape of the model as well as on room temperature and humidity.
 A model should be surface dry overnight.
-The interior may take several days, or even weeks, to dry completely if the model is very large.
+The interior make takes several days, or even weeks, to dry completely if the model is very large.
 While drying can be accelerated in a warm room or even a warm oven, we do not recommend this as it increases the risk of cracking.

-Can Newclay be kiln fired and glazed?
+Can Newclay be kiln fired?

 As well as being designed to be air drying, Newclay can be kiln fired very effectively and with great results.
 Indeed, the nylon fibre burns off during firing, which results in a slightly porous texture with reduced risk of exploding in the kiln.
 All conventional firing and glazing techniques can be used.